 Lent is the penitential 40 days leading up towards Easter, during which we try to live simpler lives, perhaps going without life’s luxuries, and instead taking on some extra learning, prayer or charitable acts.

-Palm Sunday, 25th March, celebrates Jesus’ entry into Jerusalem, and we also hear again the story of His Passion.
-There is a Said Mass at 8 a.m. on that day, and the main Sung Family Mass at 10:30 a.m.
+Palm Sunday, 14th April, celebrates Jesus’ entry into Jerusalem, and we also hear again the story of His Passion.
+There is a Said Mass at 8 a.m. on that day, and the main Sung Parish Mass at 10:30 a.m.

-Good Friday in Church: 12 noon Stations of the Cross, The Last Words, silent frugal lunch.
+Good Friday in Church: 12 noon Stations of the Cross, The Last Words, quiet frugal lunch with reflective musical accompaniment.

 Good Friday in Church: 2:00 p.m.
 Veneration of the Cross, and Administration of the Sacrament.